sachiniSam/health-api-platform/README.md

 **Properties**

-* Patient: The patient whose diagnostic report belongs to.
+* Patient: The patient Id whose diagnostic report belongs to.
 * subject: The subject (Patient) of the report.
 * startDate[optional]: starting date of the report.
 * endDate[optional]: end date of the report.